February 20, 2026 • 6 min read

 - How to delete blurry photos on iPhone

 Rule of thumb: if a category is easy to review and low emotional risk, do it first.
+That is the fastest way to clean up iPhone photos quickly without turning the session into a memory audit.

 Step 2: Use a simple album structure (not dozens of folders)